Ru57y5hck3lfrd/CTF-Writeups/pg-twiggy/twiggy.md

 ## Reconnaissance

-This one was quite hard to find the attack vector, but looking at the response headers from the API running on port 8000 you'll see that it's a Salt Framework API.
+This one was quite hard to find the attack vector, but an easy box once you do find it.
+Looking at the response headers from the API running on port 8000 you'll see that it's a Salt Framework API.
 Searching that exact header you will find that an authentication bypass vulnerability is present in this version (CVE-2020-11651).

 ![Salt API in response header](screenshots/2022-11-15_17-40.png)